Episode 2, Season 3

 - Ella Baker Center, Who Was Ella Baker?

-- Teaching Tolerance, Lesson: Dr. King and the Movement
+- Learning for Justice, Lesson: Dr. King and the Movement

 - Rethinking Schools, Adam Sanchez